akhilsaini/aws-csa-2017/README.md

     - VMs will crash.
     - Think about recovery strategies during design time.

-  - Decouple your components – [Key SQS].
+  - Decouple your components – [Key SQS]

-Loosely couple your applications such that failure of one doesn’t bring the whole system down.
-Loose coupling isolates the various layers and components of your application such that various components interact with each other asynchronously.
+    - Loosely couple your applications such that failure of one doesn’t bring the whole system down.
+    - Loose coupling isolates the various layers and components of your application such that various components interact with each other asynchronously.

-E.g. have SQS sitting between web server and application server and DB server.
+    - E.g. have SQS sitting between web server and application server and DB server.

-  - Implement Elasticity
+  - Implement Elasticity : 3 ways

-Proactive Cycling Scaling – e.g. Month end load for payroll processing
+    - Proactive Cycling Scaling – e.g. Month end load for payroll processing

-Proactive Event Scaling – New product launches, Black Friday, marketing campaigns
+    - Proactive Event Scaling – New product launches, Black Friday, marketing campaigns, christmas

-Auto Scaling on Demand – use monitoring service to send triggers, to scale environment up or down, based on certain metrics.
+    - Auto Scaling on Demand – use monitoring service to send triggers, to scale environment up or down, based on certain metrics.

   - Secure Your applications